Starlink Ground Station Locations: Interactive Map (2026 List)

 - The better backup options if one station has problems

 Starlink wants to put ground stations all over the world.
-This helps people in far-away places get good internet too.
+This helps people in faraway places get good internet, too.

 What’s Next for Starlink Gateway Locations?